eggsontoast1672/bossfight/README.md

 The project is based off of an old python project I made a long time ago.
 The mediafire link to the old project source code is linked below.

 https://www.mediafire.com/file/3weya7npbbom908/Dungeon_Crawl.zip/file

+NOTE: This repository is no longer in development, but I'm keeping it around for a little while longer just in case.
+For updates, please see my other repository `dungeon-crawl`.